 There comes a point when, knowing well that Ashley is not interested, he makes advances and tries to kiss her.
 He only stops after she says “no” several times.
 She handles it a lot nicer than he deserves, and tries to set things back to normal.
 But all of that immediately gets interrupted when someone breaks into the house.

 If you want to watch the movie and you’d like to avoid all spoilers at any cost, do NOT watch the trailer.
 It gives away the twist, which is perhaps the most enjoyable and disturbing part of the whole film.
 However, if you don’t care about spoilers, have at it:

 And yes, you are going to see Home Alone references.
 We’re talking about a low-budget 90-minute home invasion Christmas movie.
 At this point in time, it’s just natural with the territory.

 Director Chris Peckover and writer Zack Kahn know how to build tension and maximize shock factor.
 They do this well enough that it’s easy to forget how the story centers around the theme of “getting away with murder” so much that it lacks any nuance and character development.

 The cast is good at acting scared, great at acting funny, best at acting disturbed.
 In one scene the killer visually compartmentalizes the horrific act they just did, which is fascinating to watch.
 The premise has a lot of potential and it’s shot wonderfully – the angles tell another story all on their own.
-But the predatory characters and cringeworthy dialogue muddy all those good parts.

 Make sure to check out more of our reviews here.